vincentto13/minimal-snake/README.md

 <meta property="og:image" content="https://raw.githubusercontent.com/vincentto13/minimal-snake/master/demo.gif" />
 ## Mini C++ Snake
 This is a try to write minimal Snake game (best known from old cellphones) written in C++.
-That is functional, and works in linux terminal The code still can be shrinked but as for now its:
+That is functional, and works in linux terminal The code still can be shrinked but as for now it is:

 ```sh
 > wc snake.min.cpp